BrahmVanH/Work-Day-Scheduler/README.md

 # Description

-This aaplication is designed to help maintain an organized work-day schedule.
+This application is designed to help maintain an organized work-day schedule.
 The user has the option to enter events for hourly time blocks and save them to their browser's local storage for later reference.

 https://brahmvanh.github.io/Work-Day-Scheduler/